 Mag Disc is much more complete (music aside) than Tarantura.
 (Just before the cut in Bron-Yr-Aur Stomp, it has about 2 extra seconds of music, but is then followed by a repeat of a brief line from earlier in the song, which displaces about 2 seconds.)
 For the first time, extra music is provided around the cut in Bron-Yr-Aur Stomp.
 There's about 2 extra seconds before the usual cut, and then cuts back in about 5 seconds earlier.
 Like Mag Disc's first release, this title too has the familiar metallic sound in the background.
 It is much less than their first release but is still constantly evident and inexcusable.
 Aside from the small cut just before Black Dog and the mistake in Bron-Yr-Aur, this title would have been a great release if they wouldn't have tampered with the sound.

-Empress Valley’s release is the most complete musically and between songs.
-It contains the extra tape for Bron-Yr-Aur Stomp previously only found in Mag Disc’s title.
-There’s a shift in the channels during Stairway that’s not found on other titles.
-EV’s sound is more similar to Tarantura than the others.
+Empress Valley's release is the most complete musically and between songs.
+It contains the extra tape for Bron-Yr-Aur Stomp previously only found in Mag Disc's title.
+EV's sound is more similar to Tarantura than the others.

 Tarantura2000's release is worse than the original Tarantura release, and is the worst version so far.
 It's missing too much tape before the show, after Dazed, after WLL, and after the show.
 (Oddly, it does have all known tape surrounding Bron's cut.)
 Furthermore, there are many instances of static during Dazed, Moby, Whole Lotta Love, and in other places.

 Godfather's title is most similar in content and quality to EV.
 For some reason they've inserted a brief splice in Stairway, although the song isn't cut on other titles.

 Burn Like a Candle (Empress Valley’s 4 editions, Graf Zeppelin, Smoking Pig, 2015’s no label, & Wendy), Burn That Candle (Equinox & Tarantura2000), Night At the Heartbreak Hotel (Missing Link), ), & Welcome Back: Night At the Heartbreak Hotel (Godfatherecords)

 Smoking Pig, Missing Link, and Tarantura2000 include "Weekend" from 6-14-72 as a bonus track, but do not credit the date.
 Equinox and Tarantura2000 (cd5) include the interview by Wolf Man Jack.